cedricwalter/cedricwalter.github.io/_posts/2006-03-12-today-status-of-opencomment-3-0-0alpha.md

 - The threshold filtering is working,
 - The comment sorting is working,
-- opencomment mambots is fully language independent -&gt; localized through language php files,
+- opencomment mambots is fully language independent -> localized through language php files,
 - The rating mechanism is in place, I am beat right now by an obvious bug,
 - Refactoring, refactoring….